 - have given your employer a written notice at least 28 days in advance, and proof of pregnancy.

 Although SMP is paid for up to 39 weeks, it differs during the entire period.
-It covers 90 percent of your average gross weekly earnings for the first six weeks, and GBP 139.58 a week or 90 per cent of your average weekly earnings for the remainder, whichever is lower.
+It covers 90% of your average gross weekly earnings for the first six weeks, and GBP 139.58 a week or 90% of your average weekly earnings for the remainder, whichever is lower.
 More maternity leave and pay may be granted, however, under a company maternity scheme.

 Women who don’t qualify for the SMP can check whether they fulfill the criteria to receive Maternity Allowance, a weekly payment made through Jobcentre Plus.

 UK paternity leave is capped at one or two weeks for fathers and must be taken within 56 days of the birth.
-For the period you take from work, you will receive GBP 139.58 a day or 90 percent of your average weekly earnings, whichever option is lower.
+For the period you take from work, you will receive GBP 139.58 a day or 90% of your average weekly earnings, whichever option is lower.

 Parents with newborns may also be eligible for Shared Parental Leave (SPL) and Statutory Shared Parental Pay (ShPP), two new initiatives by the British government to give parents flexibility in sharing the care of their child during the first year of their birth.
 Check here to determine your eligibility.

-There are numerous nurseries and crèches in the UK, many of which will accept children from a very early age.
+Women who are having a baby in the UK will be pleased to know that the island nation is home to numerous nurseries and crèches.
+Many of these will accept children from a very early age.
 Most will look after children from as early as 7am until 6pm to allow parents a full work day.
 There are also government initiatives that help families cope with the cost of daycare by offering childcare vouchers tax-free through employers.
 Read Expatica’s guide on the childcare system in the UK.

 - National Health Service (NHS): www.nhs.uk